Beryl-Jingxin/PyExoCross/docs/source/crosssections.md

 `Y/N`: `Y`, `YES`, `Yes`, `yes` and `N`, `NO`, `No`, `no` all can work.
 If you don't use it, write `N` here.
 You don't need to change the content behind it.

+If `UncFilter(Y/N)` is yes, the value is the maximum uncertainty you require.

+If `Threshold(Y/N)` is yes, the value is the minimum intensity you require.

+If `QNsFilter(Y/N)` is yes, the spelling of the quantum number labels must be the same as `QNslabel`.

+Doppler profile uses Doppler HWHM calculated by program, if you want to use Doppler profile, set `N` after `DopplerHWHM(Y/N)`.
+If you use Gaussian profile, please set `Y` after `DopplerHWHM(Y/N)`, your Doppler HWHM value will be used for calculateing Gaussian profile.

+If you want a figure of corss sections, please set `Y` for `PlotCrossSection(Y/N)`.

 * The definition file `.def` of ExoMol database (available at [exomol.com](https://www.exomol.com/)) provides the labels and formats of the quantum numbers for each species for reference.
 * HITRAN2020 supplementary material ([link](https://hitran.org/media/refs/HITRAN_QN_formats.pdf)) provides the notation and format for quanta identifications for reference.